-Parents, or next of kin, should be regularly updated about the indication for an MRI scan, the timing of the scan and the process of reporting the scan.
+Parents or next of kin should be informed about the indication for an MRI scan, the timing of the scan, the process of undertaking the MRI scan in a neonate, and the process of reporting the scan.
 Parents will often place a lot of emphasis on the MRI scan being able to provide both an accurate diagnosis and detailed long-term outcome predictions.
-It is important to counsel parents as to the value as well as the limitations of MR scanning and that it is one of a number of investigations, alongside the clinical history and examination which, when considered together, provides a full account of their baby's condition.
+It is important to counsel parents as to the value and limitations of MR scanning and that it is usually one several investigations, alongside the clinical history and examination which, when considered together, provides a full account of their baby's condition.
 Parents should be able to accompany their baby to the scanning department.
-They should also be told that once the scan is done, a report will not be immediately available.
+They should also be told that once the scan is done, a report will not be available immediately.

-Communication of the MRI report to the parents by the clinical team should be done in a timely manner, preferably with both parents together and following any relevant discussion with radiologists and/or paediatric neurologists.
-Where possible the imaging findings should be communicated by a member of the clinical team who are already known to the parents and have been involved in the baby's care.
-Where the results and interpretation of the MR investigations may not be available at the time of transfer back to their local unit, specific arrangements should be made to communicate this information to parents and referral teams in a timely manner.
+Communication of the MRI report to the parents by the clinical team should be done promptly, preferably with both parents together and following any relevant discussion with radiologists and/or paediatric neurologists.
+Where possible, the imaging findings should be communicated by a member of the clinical team who is already known to the parents and has been involved in the baby's care.
+If the results and interpretation of the MRI scan are available at the time of transfer back to the local unit, arrangements should be made to communicate this information to parents and referral teams in a timely manner.
 Parents should be informed about the possibility of incidental findings being detected.